andronovs/SoccerFixturesWebScraper/README.md

 SoccerFixturesWebScraper
 =====================

-This simple Node.js package demonstrates how to use Node.js for Web scraping to pull down the list of fixtures for a predefined list of soccer leagues.
+This simple Node.js package demonstrates how to use Node.js for Web scraping to pull down the list of fixtures for a predefined list of soccer leagues from Fifa.com.
 Node.js packages used:

 * async - higher-order functions and common patterns for asynchronous code (https://www.npmjs.org/package/async);